Darkmotion/patent_activity_assessment/README.md

 # How to measure inventive speed?
 A new patent activity assessment dimension.
 Dataset
-This repository contain dataset description and links to dataset used in paper «How to measure inventive speed?
-A new patent activity assessment dimension»
+This repository comprises the dataset description and links to the dataset utilized in the research paper titled "How to measure inventive speed?
+A new patent activity assessment dimension."

 ## Table of Contents
 - [Dataset Card Creation Guide](#dataset-card-creation-guide)